Meneer-de-Bruin/WCT-API/apis/api-target_GET.rst

   7       Completed
 ========= ==========

-The list of possible state values for targets can be retrieved with: :doc:`api-target_states_GET`.
+The list of possible state values for targets can be retrieved with API :doc:`api-target_states_GET`.

 | **seeds**
 | A list of seeds containing the following information: